-Our strategy will include targeted support through the National Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils (where groups are made from those with similar needs to the disadvantaged children).
+Our strategy will include targeted support using tutoring (previously through NTP) for pupils whose education has been worst affected, including non-disadvantaged pupils (where groups are made from those with similar needs to the disadvantaged children).

 Challenges

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.